kragen/derctuo/markdown/pit-firing.md

 It occurred to me that you can do this with heating elements in the salt or sand, thus achieving a high-temperature capability without constructing a castable refractory with any kind of strength.
-Quartz sand is cheap, and olivine sand isn't that expensive.
-You can jam temperature sensors into the sand too, and they might be able to be at a significant distance from the thing that's heating up, so they can be at a lower temperature.
+Quartz sand is cheap, and olivine sand isn’t that expensive.
+You can jam temperature sensors into the sand too, and they might be able to be at a significant distance from the thing that’s heating up, so they can be at a lower temperature.

 Vermiculite, charcoal, ash, cat litter, and plaster of paris may also